Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/formulation.rst

     :end-before: # END: Formulation_Snippet_04

-By default, objectives are minimized, but can be switched to a maximize using the ``sense`` keyword from pyomo:
+By default, objectives are minimized, but can be switched to a maximize using the ``sense`` keyword from Pyomo:

 .. literalinclude:: ../../../../pyomo/contrib/edi/tests/test_docSnippets.py
     :language: python